elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ### Overview

 [Pipelines](pipelines.md) comprise of nodes that are implemented using components.
-A component typically only implements one unit-of-work, such as load data, prepare data, train a model, or deploy a model for serving.
+A component typically only implements one unit-of-work, such as loading data, transforming data, training a model, or deploying a model to serve.
 The following depicts a basic pipeline in the Visual Pipeline Editor, which utilizes components to load a data file, split the file, truncates the resulting files, and counts the number of records in each file.

 ![A basic Kubeflow pipeline](../images/user_guide/pipeline-components/kubeflow-pipeline.png)